xlladdins/xll/docs/Excel4MacrosQ-Scopy.md

 were generated by a previous call to SQL.EXEC.QUERY on the same connection.

--   If there are no pending results on the connection
+  - > If there are no pending results on the connection
     > SQL.RETRIEVE.TO.FILE returns the \#N/A error value.
 The file is
     > not affected.

--   If connection\_num is not valid, SQL.RETRIEVE.TO.FILE returns the
+  - > If connection\_num is not valid, SQL.RETRIEVE.TO.FILE returns the
-    > \#VALUE! error value.
+    > \#VALUE\! error value.

 >